Computational Holography#

 import copy

-wgs_holo = copy.copy(array_holo)
+wgs_holo = copy.deepcopy(array_holo)

 wgs_holo.reset()

-wgs_holo.optimize(method="WGS-Kim", maxiter=21, stat_groups=['computational_spot'])
+wgs_holo.optimize(method="WGS-Kim", maxiter=21,verbose=2, stat_groups=['computational_spot'])

 wgs_holo.plot_farfield(limits=zoom);